History: Building Something Great

 HomeTask begins offer Yellow Van Handyman franchises.*

-Pet Butler – $1 million.
+Pet Butler – $1 million in revenue.
 Matt “Red” Boswell begins franchising Pet Butler franchises.
 Ted Hofer rejoins Spring-Green Lawn Care Corp. with a succession plan in mind.

-Pet Butler – $2 million.
+Pet Butler – $2 million in revenue.
 Matt “Red” Boswell merged with Pet Butler of Central Ohio.
 Jason Varas de Valdes purchases the first Pet Butler franchise and opens in Fairfield, California.
 James Young is named President of Spring-Green Lawn Care Corp.